 Part 3.
 Reporting incidents of sexual violence.

 Subpart A. Prompt reporting encouraged.
 Complainants of sexual violence may report incidents at any time, but are strongly encouraged to make reports promptly in order to best preserve evidence for a potential legal or disciplinary proceeding.

 Complainants are strongly encouraged to report incidents of sexual violence to law enforcement for the location where the incident occurred.
-Complainants are also encouraged to contact the local victim/survivor services office, counseling and health care providers, and Minnesota State Colleges and Universities campus security authorities for appropriate action.
+Complainants are also encouraged to contact the local victim/survivor services office, counseling and health care providers, campus Title IX coordinators or Minnesota State Colleges and Universities campus security authorities for appropriate action.

 Subpart B. Assistance in reporting.
-When informed of an alleged incident of sexual violence, all Minnesota State Colleges and Universities students and employees are urged to encourage and assist complainants, as needed, to report the incident to local law enforcement, local victim/survivor services and campus security authorities.
+When informed of an alleged incident of sexual violence, all Minnesota State Colleges and Universities students and employees are urged to encourage and assist complainants, as needed, to report the incident to local law enforcement, local victim/survivor services, campus Title IX coordinators or campus security authorities.

 Part 4.
 Confidentiality of reporting.

 Subpart A. Confidential reports.
 Because of laws concerning government data contained in Minnesota Statutes §13, the Minnesota Government Data Practices Act, colleges and universities cannot guarantee confidentiality to those who report incidents of sexual violence except where those reports are privileged communications with licensed health care professionals.
 Some off-campus reports also may be legally privileged by law, such as reports to clergy, private legal counsel, or health care professionals.